tritemio/FRETBursts_notebooks/README.md

 What's this?
 ------------

-This repository contains Jupyter/IPython Notebook tutorials for the [FRETBursts](http://tritemio.github.io/FRETBursts/) burst analysis software.
+This repository contains Jupyter Notebook tutorials for the [FRETBursts](http://tritemio.github.io/FRETBursts/) burst analysis software.
 The same notebooks are included in the
 [FRETBursts source](https://github.com/tritemio/FRETBursts/tree/master/notebooks)